 You don’t have to pay a tip to the seller, although it is recommended that the seller go the extra mile and exceed your expectations.
 Tipping a generous gesture that the seller will genuinely appreciate.
 If you really enjoy working with the seller and looking for a long-term working relationship, it will be a good idea to tip the seller.

 For a buyer, Fiverr does charge $2 or 5% (whichever is higher) for the tip.
 For the seller, Fiverr will take another 20% from the tip.
 For example, if you pay a $5 tip.
 Fiverr will charge you $7 ($5 + $2), and the seller will only get $4.
 Fiverr will pocket an extra $3.

 Conclusion of Fiverr Review

 There are great talents on Fiverr, just like any other freelance platform.
-You may have to put in a bit more effort to find the seller that you can rely on and build a long-term working relationship.
-However, the same talent you can find on Fiverr is going to cost you more on other freelance platforms to get the same job completed.
+You may have to put in a bit more effort to find a seller you can rely on and build a long-term working relationship with.
+However, the same talent you can find on Fiverr will cost you more on other freelance platforms to complete the same job.

-If you have a limited budget and do not mind taking a bit of time to sift through sellers, Fiverr can be a great platform that you can find talents.
-Once you find sellers that you can work for the long term and start building a team, you will set yourself up for long term success.
+If you have a limited budget and do not mind taking a bit of time to sift through sellers, Fiverr can be a great platform where you can find talents.
+Once you find sellers with whom you can work for the long term and start building a team, you will set yourself up for long-term success.